HL2-DINO/DINO-DLL/README.md

 See the [NOTICE](./NOTICE) file in the repo for more details.

+> [!TIP]
-> **Note:** Shiny-UWP is optional and can be removed altogether if you are not interested in this info.
+> Shiny-UWP is optional and can be removed altogether if you are not interested in this info.

 ## Getting Started
 1. `git clone https://github.com/HL2-DINO/DINO-DLL.git`
 1. Open `HL2DinoPlugin.sln`, set project configs to `Release` and `ARM64`
-1. *[Optional] Make any changes to the source code as you wish*
+1. *[Optional] Checkout the `experimental` branch or make any changes to the source code as you wish*
 1. From Visual Studio menus, `[Build] -> [Build Solution]`
 1. Copy generated `.dll` and `.winmd` from the `ARM64/Release/HL2DinoPlugin/` folder into your Unity project inside the folder `Assets/Plugins/WSA`